cemulate/mynoteserver/README.md

 # My Note Server

-A simple, self-hosted note-taking solution with the following key features:
+A simple, self-hosted note-taking and slide-making solution with the following key features:

 * Typed content comes _first_; full Markdown support
 * **First-class support** for math with MathJax, including custom configurations and macros